TDPrabhu/Capstone-Project/README.md

 3. **The database needed to be accessed by 100+ people.**

 - Redshift is highly scalable, hence this will not be problem.
-- We can also use AWS Athena, as it is serverless query service.
-One of the advantage is there is no need of loading S3 data into         Athena, which makes it easier and faster for data consumer to gain insight.
+- We can also use AWS Athena, as it is a  serverless query service.
+One advantage would be that we would not load the S3 data into Athena.
+This makes the entire process to be fast and efficient for data consumer to gain insight
      1) Apache Spark
      2) S3 (data partition based on year, month, day)
      3) Athena .